 As an ex auditor I can attest Microsoft Excel and Access prowess can yield some amazing results.
 I can also tell you that too many auditors do not have the baseline skills that are needed today.
 All to often shortcuts are taken and tests are not performed because the auditor lacked “automation instincts”.
 Oh I’m not advocating that the auditor should be able to query every source system, rather I suggest that they should have a personal toolset that includes Microsoft Access.
 Why?
 Because Access is good at teaching about tables, fields, indexes and SQL.

-George and limited skills (Excel vs Access)
+(Excel vs Access)

 George is auditing in a new shop and the audit data analytics guys don’t have system access.
 To move things along George asks for a download sample of three days activity.
 He soon learns each day has between 1.2 and 1.5 million transactions.
 The developer provided thirty four key columns.
 As we all know the last few versions of Excel have 1,048,576 rows.